 Libby is a mother, a UK based Architect, Senior Lecturer, and the First Year Coordinator of the BA Architecture Course at the University of Brighton.
 Having spent several years working simultaneously in architectural practices specialising in healthcare design and teaching across subject areas, Libby is now focusing on research and teaching at the intersection of architecture and medicine.
 Current research draws from a feminist reading of the body and this is being explored through participatory interdisciplinary projects.
 Collaborating for several years with the department of midwifery Libby is now looking to expand interdisciplinary teaching to those who hold power in clinical space.

-The mother and artist known as Fred P Lawrence
+Fred P Lawrence

 Chloe Van der Kindere